-- Inception Report: The inception report should detail the evaluators' understanding of what is being evaluated and why, showing how each evaluation question will be answered by way of proposed methods, proposed sources of data and data collection procedures.
+Inception Report: The inception report will be jointly developed by the evaluation team leader and the evaluation expert.
+It should detail the evaluators' understanding of what is being evaluated and why, showing how each evaluation question will be answered by way of proposed methods, proposed sources of data and data collection procedures.
 This will consist of but is not limited to the following sections: a).
 Stakeholder map b).
 Evaluation matrix including evaluation questions, codification, indicators, data collection methods, sources of information; c).
 Overall evaluation design and methodology including sampling techniques to be applied; d).
-Description of data gaps, including techniques and tools to be used (e.g., Focus Group Discussions, Key Informant Interviews, etc.); and detailed work plan of the assignment. - Draft MTE report which will be presented to stakeholders in a workshop (physical, virtual or hybrid). - Final MTE report incorporating stakeholder inputs.
-The report format will include but not limited to: Executive summary, introduction, the development context, findings and conclusions, lessons learnt, and recommendations - A PowerPoint presentation on main findings, conclusions and recommendations of the evaluation for dissemination and debriefing purposes. - An electronic version of data collected and data sets analysed.
+Description of data gaps, including techniques and tools to be used (e.g., Focus Group Discussions, Key Informant Interviews, etc.); and detailed work plan of the assignment 4.

+- Draft MTE report which will be presented to stakeholders in a workshop (physical, virtual or hybrid). - Final MTE report incorporating stakeholder inputs.
+The report format will include but not limited to: Executive summary, introduction, the development context, findings and conclusions, lessons learnt, and recommendations - A PowerPoint presentation on main findings, conclusions and recommendations of the evaluation for dissemination and debriefing purposes. - An electronic version of data collected, and data sets analysed.